GeoffWilliams/omadapi/README.md

 4. Adjust (or disable...) proxy configuration in `config`.
 It seems necessary to build with an apt proxy to prevent timeouts
 4. Run `build-docker.sh`
 5. Burn the `full` image that the script generates with [Balena Etcher](https://etcher.balena.io/) or similar, then put SD card in pi and power on
+6. For publising, rename the image file to include the version, eg:`omadapi-5.13.22-0.zip`

 ## Status